Chaklader/Quarantine/README.md

 * We also consider the extensibility of the code produced.
 Well factored code should be relatively easily extended.
 Although we would caution against speculative design.

 Thank you and have fun!

+# Result
+When you're done with the test, please clean the project (mvn clean), zip the folder and send it back to us.